-As we look at our news screens it's easy for us to feel overwhelmed.
-To feel that giving what we have makes no difference whatsoever.
+As we look at our news screens it's easy for us to feel overwhelmed; to feel that giving what we have makes no difference whatsoever.
 But this is not how God sees it.
 God is able to multiply all our small offerings, for his glory and for the provision of those we seek to bless.

 Let today's passage encourage you: all that God asks in any situation is that you give what you have.
-And may God multiply all that we give this week - and everything given to serve the innocents of this terrible crisis - and thus reveal his glory.
+And may God multiply all that we give in this season, and thus reveal his glory.

-Day 20 - Mark 6:39-44 'The green grass'
+Day 39 - Mark 6:39-44 'The green grass'

 Sometimes it's the little details that matter.
 When I was licensed by the bishop to this parish, I had to affirm in his presence that I would render him due obedience 'in all things lawful and honest'.
-Unfortunately on the printed licence what he and I actually signed was that I would obey him in all things 'awful and honest'.
+Unfortunately, on the printed licence what he and I actually signed was that I would obey him in all things 'awful and honest'.
 It's only one 'I' - what's the big deal?!

 Over the last 150 years it's become common to doubt the historicity of Jesus' miracles.
-Lots of scholars will talk about them being useful 'myths' or that there was some scientific explanation for them.
+Lots of scholars will talk about them being useful 'myths', or that there was some scientific explanation for them.
 My view has always been that everyone has a problem with miracles until they see one themselves!
-And when you've seen one, you don't have a problem with them anymore.
+And when you've seen one, you don't have a problem with miracles anymore.

-So I don't need persuading to believe that Jesus really did feed thousands of people with one packed lunch.
+So, I don't need persuading to believe that Jesus really did feed thousands of people with one packed lunch.
 I suspect most of you don't, either.
 But it's very useful that Mark includes one small word that is nearly always overlooked in any discussion of this story - and that is the word 'green'.
 Jesus instructs his disciples to make people sit down 'on the green grass.'